U.S. sanctions firm it says provides jet fuel to Russia in Syria

 The United States accuses Sovfracht of being behind a sanctions-evasion conspiracy to make payments and facilitate the transfer of supplies of jet fuel to Russian forces operating in Syria in support of the government of President Bashar al-Assad.

+Moscow launched its campaign in Syria in 2015, helping its close ally Assad turn the tide in the conflict.

+Russia’s foreign ministry criticized the new U.S. sanctions in a statement on Friday and said that by seeking to undermine the Russian military’s refueling efforts in Syria, Washington was effectively siding with radical militants there.

-Reporting by Tim Ahmann, editing by Deepa Babington
+Reporting by Tim Ahmann in Washington and Tom Balmforth in Moscow; Editing by Deepa Babington and Mark Potter